gnuarmeclipse/gnuarmeclipse.github.io-source/pages/plugins/install.md

 If needed, you can define different paths per workspace (**Workspace Tools Paths**) or even per project (**Tools Paths** in the project properties).

-To check if the paths definitions are effective, go to the project properties page and identify the **PATH** variable.
-Be sure the **Origin** column reads **BUILD SYSTEM**; if you manually edit it, the Origin will change and will read USER, but this is totally not recommended, since manually editing the path disables further automated updates of the path.
+To check if the paths definitions are effective, go to the project properties page and identify the `PATH` variable.
+Be sure the **Origin** column reads `BUILD SYSTEM`; if you manually edit it, the Origin will change and will read `USER`, but this is totally not recommended, since manually editing the path disables further automated updates of the path.

 ![Environment PATH]({{ site.baseurl }}/assets/images/2015/win-properties-c-environment.png)